 Federal loans have both annual and lifetime limits.
 The limits can vary by student, depending on three factors, including:

 • Your year in school

-• The type of loan you choose (subsidized or unsubsidized )
+• The type of loan you are eligible to borrow choose (subsidized vs. unsubsidized)

 • Your dependency status

 Independent students, who the U.S. Department of Education considers to be on their own financially, can borrow more than dependent students who can typically get help from their parents.

 Even if you’re financially independent of your parents, the definition of an independent student is fairly strict, and if you are under the age of 24, you’ll need to confirm you qualify as an independent student.
 If you’re not sure what you qualify as, see your guidance counselor or an admissions counselor who may be able to help.

 If you’re not sure what you qualify as, see your guidance counselor or an admissions counselor who may be able to help.
 Here’s how the loan limits shake out depending on your status and year in school, straight from the U.S. Department of Education: